Grand Council (Qing dynasty): Abolition

 With the deaths of Empress Dowager Cixi and the Guangxu Emperor in 1908, Puyi, Guangxu's nephew, succeeded the throne.
 Eventually, in May 1911, Puyi's father, Prince Chun, who was Prince-Regent, abolished the Grand Council, favoring an "Imperial Cabinet".
 Yikuang, the Prime Minister at the time, founded the first Imperial Cabinet in 1911.
 The Qing dynasty, despite this concession to those calling for reform, collapsed not long after.

 Composition

 The number of officials comprising the Council varied from time to time, from as few as three to as many as ten.
 Usually, the number of officials serving in the council was five, two Manchus, two Han Chinese, and one Prince of the First Rank, who acted as the council's president.
-The most senior among them was called the Chief Councilor (領班軍機大臣 (lǐngbān jūnjī dàchén)), but this was simply a working designation and was not an official title.
+The most senior among them was called the Chief Grand Councillor (領班軍機大臣 (lǐngbān jūnjī dàchén)), but this was simply a working designation and was not an official title.